YOUTH PROGRAMS & VOLUNTEER OPPORTUNITIES

 Shriya Shah, Co-Chair

-Shriya Shah is a Junior at the University of Pennsylvania studying International Studies and Business in the Huntsman Dual Degree Program.
-She is also pursuing a Graduate Certificate in Human Rights from UPenn Law.
+Shriya Shah, serving her second-term as Co-Chair, is a senior at the University of Pennsylvania in the Huntsman Dual Degree Program, combining International Studies and Business while pursuing a Graduate Certificate in Human Rights from Penn Law.

 Jasmin Smith, Chief Development Officer

-She is incredibly passionate about anti-racism work, LGBTQ+ advocacy, and gender equity and hopes to one day report on marginalized communities and bring light to underrepresented issues.
+Jasmin is incredibly passionate about anti-racism work, LGBTQ+ advocacy, harm reduction, and gender equity, and hopes to one day report on marginalized communities and bring light to underrepresented issues.

 Youth Activism Newsletter